rolldown/rolldown/web/docs/contrib-guide/architecture.md

 The scan stage loads all modules from the inputs defined in the Rolldown config.
 This stage outputs a set of symbols, entry points, a module table, and an ast table.

-Files are loaded and transformed by any applicable plugins, before being parsed by [oxc](https://oxc-project.github.io/) into an AST.
+Files are loaded and transformed by any applicable plugins, before being parsed by [oxc](https://oxc-project.github.io/).

 After parsing, the scan stage builds a map of statements and expressions in the source code.
 Imports, exports, symbols, references, and side effects are all identified at this stage.